bw120/React-MyReads-Project1/README.md

-#MyReads Web App
+# MyReads Web App

-##Introduction
+## Introduction
 This web app allows you to search an API for books and add them to your own personal shelves.
 You can organize your books onto three different shelves--Currently Reading, Read and Want to Read.
 The app was built as the first project for the React Nanodegree at Udacity.
 I started with a provided starter template that included just static CSS and HTML markup.
 From this starter I wrote the React code to make it work.

-##Installation and Setup
+## Installation and Setup
-- clone or download the repository from GitHub
+- Clone or download the repository from GitHub
 - Open up a comand terminal/prompt and go to that directory.
 - Run the command `npm install`
 - When that is done rung the command `npm start`
 - This should run start a local web server and open a web browser window to the page

-This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## Backend Server